spark-jobserver/chef-spark-jobserver/README.md

 2. Create a named feature branch (i.e. `add-new-recipe`)
 3. Write your change
 4. Write tests for your change (if applicable)
+  - At least a Chefspec proving the fix; Test Kitchen coming later
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request